Core

 > 0 fib := 1 @ok > 1 fib := 1 @ok > (n: Integer) fib := (n - 2) fib + (n - 1) fib @ok > 5 fib 8

-.
-The order of the definitions doesn't matter; they are inserted in order of precision, so the methods that pattern-match on 0
+This defines three fib methods on Integer.
+The order of the definitions doesn't matter; they are inserted in order of precision, so the methods that pattern-match on 0 and 1 are always chosen over the more general Integer match.

-is evaluated with a new toplevel object containing the bindings from the pattern-match as methods, and delegating to the context of the method definition.
+The method's expression e is evaluated with a new toplevel object containing the bindings from the pattern-match as methods, and delegating to the context of the method definition.

 Example: